 - The number of credit enquiries listed on your report.
 Any time you make an application for a loan, credit card or utility account, it will be added to your credit report.
 Frequent applications for credit raise your risk index and lower your credit score.

 - The pattern of your credit enquiries and shopping over time.
 Many credit enquiries within a short period of time may be a red flag to lenders.
 Defaults and other serious infringements in your credit history also affect your score negatively.

 - Default information.
 If you have overdue debts, serious credit infringements or clearouts it will negatively impact your credit score.

 - Court writs and judgements.
 Any listing indicating a court writ or default judgement will decrease your credit score as it’s an indicator of increased risk.

 Checking your credit score and report are the first steps to getting your finances back on track.
 If you do have a low score, there are some simple steps that you can follow to improve it.
-It’s important to do this and build up your credit before you apply for any new loans or credit products, otherwise any rejected applications will further hurt your score.
+It’s important to do this and build up your credit before you apply for any new credit cards, loans or other credit products; otherwise, any rejected applications will further hurt your credit rating.